bitcointranscripts/bitcointranscripts/tabconf/2024/supercharging-transactions-with-async-payjoin.md

 Thanks so much for everything.
 You gave a great example in the Coinjoin case of the amounts being relevant in and out, specifically the outputs being equal, and I'm curious, I might have missed it but I don't think you provided one for the Payjoin example, and is that because it doesn't matter?
-For example, if Alice is sending Bob one Bitcoin and Bob wants to payjoin in one of Bob's UTXOs, does it matter whether it's equal to or less than or greater than that one Bitcoin?
+For example, if Alice is sending Bob one Bitcoin and Bob wants to Payjoin in one of Bob's UTXOs, does it matter whether it's equal to or less than or greater than that one Bitcoin?

 Brandon Lucas: 00:39:15